reverieinc/reverie-sdk-ios/README.md

 ## Prerequisites
 Before you begin, ensure that you have the following prerequisites in place:

-- iOS Development Environment: XCode 14.3 and above with swift 5.7 and above
+- iOS Development Environment: XCode 14.3 and above with Swift 5.7 and above
 - Programming Knowledge: Basic knowledge of Swift
 - API Keys: Access to valid API key and APP-ID from Reverie for the language processing services you intend to use, if applicable.
 - Internet Connection: All of the features require an active internet connection to function properly.